RotDams/JustReadIT/README.md

 - [x] A segmentation of the image into paragraphs, lines, words and characters.

 - [ ] A recognition of each character through a neural network.

-- [ ] A reconstruction of the word using a dictionary of existing words.

 # Getting Started